 *USPS shipping

 Hardware costs for 38mm motors are higher compared to CTI, but are quite a bit lower than AeroTech/Rouse-Tech for similarly sized cases.
 However, the cost of the reloads quickly makes up for the price difference in the hardware.
 Once you have purchased 3-5 motors for a given case, you have made up the difference in the hardware cost.
 When accounting for the Hazmat fee, one motor is enough to make up the difference.
 For 54mm, CTI is far less expensive than Loki or AeroTech.
 That said, Loki hardware is second to none in quality.
-The cases are drawn-over-mandrel (DOM) tubing, which provides tighter specs than pipe tubing for less machining to bring the raw material into proper specification.
-With raw material at the needed dimensions, the only machining that really needs to be done is to cut the grooves for the snap rings and chamfer the ends of the case.
-Less processing allows for lower final costs and more consistent products.
+The 54mm cases are drawn-over-mandrel (DOM) tubing, which provides tighter specs than pipe tubing and less machining to bring the raw material into final shape.
+With raw material at the needed dimensions, the only machining that really needs to be done is to cut the grooves for the retaining rings and chamfer the ends of the case.
+Less processing allows for helping offset some of the costs of DOM tube and provides extremely consistent products.
 The machining is first-rate and the anodizing is beautifully done.
-With the low profile thrust ring on current production cases, Loki cases fit most motor retainers, including some of the Slimline retainers.
+With the low profile thrust ring on current production cases, Loki cases fit most all motor retainers, including the Slimline retainers, with the exception of the 54/2800.